MediaPreneur/lvwrence.github.io/_posts/2016-5-21-scaling-jarvis-from-five-to-five-thousand-users-in-forty-eight-hours.md

 few problems.
 We were still getting a shitton of users, my ex started talking to me again, and things are looking pretty good.

-**Lesson learned**: Don't dump someone because "distance" if you actually really love them.
+**Lesson learned**: Make tiny, immediately useful things to validate your market.

 <script src="/public/scripts/jarvis.js" defer></script>